-This is the second in a series of articles from Hunton & Williams LLP discussing reform efforts related to the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank) and the Consumer Financial Protection Bureau (CFPB), which was created as a brand-new, start-up independent agency under Dodd-Frank.
-The first article was a discussion about the questions of the constitutionality of the CFPB due to its arguably unchecked authority to exercise executive power through the CFPB's investigative and enforcement authority,1 legislative power through rulemaking authority2 and judicial power through its authority to rule on enforcement actions with any appeals on such actions being taken to the director of the CFPB.3 Perhaps due to its unprecedented and unchecked power, at least one appellant panel has held that the structure of the CFPB is unconstitutional.4 Due at least in part to courts' holding the structure of the CFPB as unconstitutional, the executive and legislative branches of government both have initiatives underway to reform the CFPB.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank) established the Consumer Financial Protection Bureau (CFPB), which was created as a brand-new, start-up independent agency under Dodd-Frank.
+Many have questioned the constitutionality of the CFPB due to its arguably unchecked authority to exercise executive power through the CFPB's investigative and enforcement authority, legislative power through rulemaking authority and judicial power through its authority to rule on enforcement actions with any appeals on such actions being taken to the director of the CFPB.3 Perhaps due to its unprecedented and unchecked power, at least one appellant panel has held that the structure of the CFPB is unconstitutional.4 Due at least in part to courts' holding the structure of the CFPB as unconstitutional, the executive and legislative branches of government both have initiatives underway to reform the CFPB.
 This article discusses the legislative initiative-the Financial Choice Act (FCA) that was proposed in the House of Representatives at the beginning of its term.
 Subsequently, the House of Representatives, on or about June 12, 2017, passed the FCA and it is currently in committee in the Senate.